mariohamann/what-did-you-do/README.md

 ### After updates

 -   run `pnpm i` and `composer install`
--   run `php artisan migrate` to update the database or `php artisan migrate:reset --seed` to reset your local database to the default one (the latter is often preferrable)
+-   run `php artisan migrate` to update the database or `php artisan migrate:fresh --seed` to reset your local database to the default one (the latter is often preferrable)

 ---